ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 ### 2️⃣ Salary & Professional Insights

-- Directors earn the Highest Average Salary ($130,800).
+- Directors earn the highest average salary ($130,800).
-- Chicago | Illinois offers Maximum Salary Potential ($306K).
+- Chicago | Illinois offers maximum salary potential ($306K).
-- Postgraduates earn significantly more ($115,981) than Graduates ($94,704).
+- Postgraduates earn significantly more ($115,981) than graduates ($94,704).
-- Data Scientists are the Most In-Demand Role (313 Openings).
+- Data Scientists are the most in-demand role (313 openings).
-- Employee satisfaction is highest among Directors (4.00 Ratings).
+- Directors have the highest satisfaction rating among all roles (4.00).